reshamas/fastai_deeplearn_part1/aws_ami_gpu_setup.md

 * Search:  `fastai`
 * Select this image (for region N. Virginia):  `fastai-part1v2-p2 - ami-c6ac1cbc`

-**Note:  this AMI is available in a number of regions.
+**NOTE:  this AMI is available in a number of regions.
 Check your local region first.
-If it's not available, check next closest region. **
+If it's not available, check next closest region.**

 ### Step 2:  Choose an Instance Type